-Following effectiveness of the 2023 Director EIP, current non-employee directors as a group are expected to receive awards as follows, based on (i) 69,750 options that have been contingently granted and (ii) options that are expected to be granted to our current non-employee directors based on our director compensation policy that was approved for 2023.
-The awards shown below are not required by the terms of the 2023 Director EIP and have not yet been granted.
-However, since they are expected to be granted in 2023 if the 2023 Director EIP is approved, we have included them in the table below.
-If the 2023 Director EIP is not approved, then a total of 32,500 shares are expected to be granted under the 2018 Equity Incentive Plan, the being number of shares available for grant.
+Following effectiveness of the Plan Amendment, current non-employee directors as a group are expected to receive awards as follows, based on options that are expected to be granted to our current non-employee directors under our director compensation policy that was approved for 2025.
+The awards shown below are not required by the terms of the Plan and have not yet been granted.
+However, since they are expected to be granted in 2025 if the Plan Amendment is approved by stockholders at the Annual Meeting, we will not be able to issue awards under the Plan and our ability to issue awards to directors will be severely restricted.